diogro/expressionVariance-manuscript/main.md

 Higher entropy is associated with a more uniform distribution of genes across deciles.
 GO terms with low entropy indicate some deciles are over-represented in the genes associated with that term.
 We also measured skewness for each term, which should be zero if no decile is over-represented, negative if high-variance terms are over-represented, and positive if low-variance deciles are over-represented.
-The relation between skewness and entropy for each GO term can be seen in @fig:skew_entropy and in SI data 6.
+The relation between skewness and entropy for each GO term can be seen in @fig:skew_entropy and in S6 Dataset.
-Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with housekeeping functions, like RNA localization, translation initiation, methylation, and chromosome segregation (@fig:go_skewness A).
+Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with housekeeping functions, like RNA localization, translation initiation, methylation, and chromosome segregation ([@fig:go_skewness]A).
-Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment (@fig:go_skewness B).
+Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment ([@fig:go_skewness]B).

 Both GO analyses suggest a strong association between biological function and the degree of transcriptional variance.
 Genes associated with baseline fundamental functions, expected to be under strong stabilizing selection, are also low-variance; high-variance genes are associated with responding to external stimuli (i.e., tissue reorganization and immune response).